mbr-phys/higgs-proj/README.md

 ## To Do

-- [x] sorted leptonics as well, need to check with Alex I've done it right
+- [x] sorted leptonics as well, need to double-check I've done it right
 - [x] Switch from manual running top quark calculation to using flavio's running
 - [x] Add LO B Mixing
 - [ ] Add higher-order B mixing from Crivellin - _waiting on operator interpretation to help_